 After passing the rocks of Dolkova glava you start ascending over an open terrain again.
 Don't keep too much to the right, those steep couloirs are not worth gaining the altitude.
 Just continue comfortably on skis westwards.

 After ascending over a few steps of this valley below Stenar, you reach a more closed valley, turning around the N wall of Stenar.
-Scenery is very fine, you already see the summit of Kriz, 2410m and the notch between it and Stenar.
+Scenery is very fine, you already see the summit of Križ, 2410 m and the notch between it and Stenar - Stenarska vratca.
 There you need to ascend.
-(From here, finding the Bivouac IV, if necessary, would mean to turn right, towards N, and ascend over a steep rocky step on the plateau, where bivouac stands.)
+(From here, finding the Bivouac IV, if necessary, would mean to turn right, towards the N, and to ascend over a steep rocky step on the plateau, where the bivouac stands.)